Pathways to the C-Suite Internship

 - Transcript (must be uploaded directly to the application portal)

 - A recent photograph suitable for publication (i.e., a graduation photo or other professional-quality photograph in which the subject is formally dressed)

 PLEASE NOTE: You must complete the General Application to gain access to the Conditional Application.
 If for any reason you are unable to access the conditional application, it may be because you are unqualified for the opportunity.
 Please reach out to email@example.com for assistance, as necessary.
 Note that application materials are not accepted via email.

 The in-person nature of this program will require both full vaccination and adherence to CDC guidelines, given the COVID-19 pandemic.
 Prior to applying to this program, please read the following expectations in their entirety:

-Congressional Interns must (i) provide proof that they are fully vaccinated (to include a booster) prior to the start date of the program or (ii) obtain an approved exemption as an accommodation (the process for seeking an accommodation is explained below).
+Congressional Interns must (i) provide proof that they are fully vaccinated (a booster shot is highly encouraged) prior to the start date of the program or (ii) obtain an approved exemption as an accommodation (the process for seeking an accommodation is explained below).
 Only vaccines authorized for emergency use and/or full use by the U.S. Food and Drug Administration are acceptable under this policy.